What is the timeline of Drake's life?

 Drake sold his bark when Spanish seizures of English ships in the English Channel made such voyages too risky for him to continue his business.

-Under Captain Lovell, Drake embarked on his first voyage to the Spanish Main, a slave trading and raiding expedition.
-This was his first experience in what would eventually propel him to become the most successful of all the English Sea Dogs.
+Under Captain Lovell, Drake embarked on his first voyage to the Spanish Main, an unsuccessful slave trading and raiding expedition.
+This was his first experience in area of the Spanish Main.

 Drake served with his cousin John Hawkins when they were betrayed by Spaniards at San Juan de Ulua.
 Drake commanded the small ship Judith which escaped an unprovoked attack that destroyed most of Hawkin’s fleet.
 Drake returned to England with the Judith in January 1569.
 This betrayal was formative in Drake’s life-long burning resentment and bitterness toward Spain’s King Philip.

-Drake gave up commercial ventures into Spanish claimed territory and, with the help of investors, led two ships to raid in the West Indies—the first purely raiding trip done by an Englishman in those waters.
+Drake gave up commercial ventures into Spanish claimed territory and, with the help of investors, led two ships—the Swan and the Dragon —to raid in the West Indies—the first purely raiding trip done by an Englishman in those waters.
 It was uneventful other than to primarily serve as reconnaissance.
 It was also unlicensed by Queen Elizabeth.
-Her quiet acceptance of this—and his follow-up unlicensed raids to the region—blur the lines of piracy and privateering.

-Drake took one ship, the Swan, to raid the West Indies again.
-He pillaged significant amounts of wealth, gained notoriety, and is first brought to the attention of King Philip.
+Drake took one ship, the Swan , to raid the West Indies again.
+He pillaged significant amounts of wealth and is first brought to the attention of King Philip.
 His success motivates imitators to emulate his exploits.

-From Plymouth, Drake began circumnavigation aboard the Pelican to raid Spain’s Pacific colonies in the Americas.
+Leading a fleet from Plymouth, Drake began circumnavigation aboard the Pelican .
+His primary goal was to raid Spain’s Pacific colonies in the Americas.

 Drake renamed his ship as the Golden Hind after the execution of Thomas Doughty.
 He led the expedition’s ships through the Strait of Magellan and entered the Pacific where they were hammered by storms.
-After one ship was lost the other abandoned the mission, only the Golden Hind would continue the expedition.
+After the Marigold was sunk and the Elizabeth abandoned the mission, only the Golden Hind would continue the expedition.

-After taking much Spanish treasure, Drake spent most of the months of June and July preparing for circumnavigation from a safe harbor in Northern California at what is now called Drake's Cove.
+After taking much Spanish treasure, Drake prepared for circumnavigation from a safe harbor in Northern California at what is now called Drake's Cove.
 There he interacted with the Coast Miwok people and claimed the land for Queen Elizabeth as Nova Albion.

 Knighted aboard the Golden Hind, Drake bought Buckland Abbey and became mayor of Plymouth.